sphinx-doc/sphinx-doc-translations/README.md

-# sphinx-doc.org on the Read The Docs.
+# Sphinx official documentation translations

-This is a project to provide Sphinx official documentation with multiple versions and multiple languages on Read The Docs site.
+This is a project to provide Sphinx official documentation, hosted on the Read The Docs platform, in multiple languages.

-Current procedure is bit tricky because Read The Docs doesn't have a way to specify options for sphinx-build command. conf.py files for each languages have 'language' and 'locale_dirs' values without having full copy of conf.py of sphinx doc.
-If we want to specify conf.py file that is out of source directory, we will use '-c' option for sphinx-build command.
-Unfortunately Read the Docs can't.
-If there are any better way, please let me know.
+> **Note:** The current procedure is bit tricky because Read The Docs doesn't have a way to specify options for `sphinx-build` command.
+**conf.py** files for each languages have `language` and `locale_dirs` values without having full copy of **conf.py** of sphinx doc.
+If we want to specify **conf.py** file that is out of source directory, we will use `-c` option for the `sphinx-build` command.
+Unfortunately Read the Docs doesn't support that.
+If there is a better way, open an issue.

 ## URLs